England's centre-midfield options - ranked

 1. Jude Bellingham

-Not only is Jude Bellingham England's best attacking midfielder, he's undisputedly their best central midfielder too, possessing all the tools to do, well, absolutely everything.
+Not only is Bellingham England's best attacking midfielder, he's undisputedly their best central midfielder too, possessing all the tools to do, well, absolutely everything.

 England's challenge now is to raise their standards for a player who, whether playing as a number ten or deeper, can prove the difference-maker on the grandest stages.